coggsfl/coggsfl/README.md

-- 👋 Hi, I’m Rich Coggins and I’m a Software Engineering leader at [The ODP Corporation](https://www.theodpcorp.com) with a passion for building Microservice based applications on Kubernetes
+- 👋 Hi, I’m Rich Coggins and I’m a VP, Distinguished Engineering leader at [The ODP Corporation](https://www.theodpcorp.com) with a passion for building Generative AI applications.
 - My pet project can be found at [Expired-Domains.co](https://www.expired-domains.co).
 I don't get to work on it much these days, but when I do get chance to code this is my go to project!
 <!--
 - 🌱 I’m currently learning ...